cmiles74/xmltool/README.md

 This project is written in [Clojure][2] (which leverages [Java][3]) and uses [JavaFX][4] to provide the user interface components.
-If you're not fond of Clojure or Java, you can blame [Miles][5]: he seems to actually _enjoy_ using Clojure and no matter times he says "never again" to Java, he just keeps coming back for more punishment.
+If you're not fond of Clojure or Java, you can blame [Miles][5]: he seems to actually _enjoy_ using Clojure and no matter how many times he says "never again" to Java, he just keeps coming back for more punishment.

 At this time this project requires you to be running on a recent version of Java to do any development work on the project.
 So, if you have that set, download the "jmods" file for your platform and version of Java from the [Gluon][12] website.
 You will want to unpack that archive and place it somewhere permanent on your machine and note the path.
 Edit the `project.clj` file provided with